A dog toy is not just an optional toy your dog may play with, it is crucial for your dog’s mental and physical health and development.

 There are different kinds of dog toys available in the market, and they are made keeping different types of dogs in mind.
 Every dog toy is not just an object to play with but is beneficial for your dog in many ways.

-A good dog toy actively engages your dog and perform the following important functions:
+A good interactive dog toy actively engages your dog and performs the following important functions: